unoconv/unoserver/README.rst

 * `--filter`: The export filter to use when converting.
 It is selected automatically if not specified.
 * `--host`: The interface used by the server, defaults to "localhost"
 * `--port`: The port used by the server, defaults to "2002"
+* `--filter-options`: specify a single option for the filter, each option should use a single `--filter-options` parameter

+Example for setting PNG width/height:

+``unoconvert --filter-options PixelWidth=640 --filter-options PixelHeight=480``

 Unocompare
 ~~~~~~~~~~